zmjohnso/zacharymjohnson/content/_index.md

   featured_image: ""
 ---

+# Welcome to My Blog!

-Welcome to my blog with some of my posts about my current interests, namely tech and travel.
-I hope you find these articles valuable!
+Here, I share insights on technical topics and software development.
+If you'd like to know more about me and my journey, visit the [About page](/about).
+I hope you find these articles helpful!